treehouses/treehouses.github.io/pages/vi/faq.md

 + If you run into this error you will see a message like " WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!" when you try to ssh into your Raspberry Pi after installing a new treehouses image onto it.
 Thankfully this is an easy fix
 + To fix this type the command `cd` on your local machine.
 Then `cd .ssh`.
 Open the `known_hosts` file by typing `vim known_hosts`.
 Inside of this file you need to find your Raspberry Pi's ip address and delete that line since that is old known host for the previous treehouses image.
 Save the file.
 Now you should be able to ssh into your Raspberry Pi wihtout an issue.

+#### Q13: Why can't I ssh into my Raspberry Pi as root immediately?

++ If you run into this error you will see a message like ""Access denied".
+If so, try this out:
+    - Login, and edit this file: `sudo nano /etc/ssh/sshd_config`
+    - Find this line: `PermitRootLogin without-password`
+    - Edit: `PermitRootLogin yes` (make sure to remove the `#`)
+    - Close and save the file
+    - Reboot or restart sshd service using: `/etc/init.d/ssh restart`
+    - Set a root password if there isn't one already: sudo passwd root
++ The next time you `ssh` as `root@`, it should work!

 ---